David Bucknall Scholarship

 - Be critical, passionate and reasoned but, most important of all, be yourself!

-- Don’t worry about trying to create a masterpiece – we’re more interested in what you have to say than in how the video looks but do make sure the room is well-lit and the audio is decent quality.
+- Don’t worry about trying to create a masterpiece – we’re more interested in what you have to say than in how the video looks but do make sure the video well-lit and the audio is decent quality.

 - You can use almost any media device to film your video – for example smart phones, tablets, digital cameras – as most video formats can be played back on any device.